snail vine

 Growth Habits

-Knowing these habits will help one decide what function this vine will execute in a landscape.
+Knowing these habits will help one decide what function this snail vine will execute in a landscape.
 Moreover, the appearance of the whole plant will play a huge role in determining the purpose.
 Below are the main plant parts and their characteristics.

 Leaves